duttaprat/DeePROG/README.md

-# Multi-modalGene
+# DeePROG

 ## This is the readme file that contains the guidelines and information about the compilation of the code of the following paper

-**Paper Name:-** An Attention based Deep Multi-modal Architecturefor Disease Gene Prognosis
+**Paper Name:-** DeePROG: Deep Attention-based Model for Diseased Gene Prognosis by Fusing Multi-omics Data
 - **Authors:** Pratik Dutta, Aditya Prakash Patra, and Sriparna Saha
 - **Affiliation:**  Department of Computer Science and Engineering, IIT Patna, India.